rocissa/rss-website/2023/day2/track-4.md

 **Elena Matchey<br>
 *October 26, 2023 11:00 - 11:50 am***

 In today's digital age, data has become the cornerstone of decision-making and problem-solving.
 For information security teams, the ability to leverage data and analytics has emerged as a secret weapon in their fight against ever-evolving threats.
-Here we explore the significance of analytics for information security teams, the challenges they face in utilizing data effectively, and the ethical implications surrounding data analysis.
+Here we explore the significance of analytics for information security teams, the challenges they face in utilizing data effectively, and how they can start to leverage data in their environment.

 ## Simple Maintenance.
 What Can Go Wrong.{#track4-s7}
 **William Redman<br>